taitleaney/taitleaney.github.io/_posts/2022-03-02-OpenHaystack-on-Apple-Airtag.md

 To do this, an Airtag was connected to a Segger J-Link Debugger, which was used as the interface to the nrfjprog programmer.

-The OpenHaystack Zepher main.c file was modified to contain the public key and the zephyr firmware compiled.
+The OpenHaystack Zephyr main.c file was modified to contain the public key and the zephyr firmware compiled.
 This done, the firmware was programmed to the Airtag and the system tested.

 ### Pictures: